Invisible Empire // Crescent Moon: Background

-Singles
+Singles and promotion

 On 21 March 2013, an article from The Huffington Post website stated that the first single would be titled "Feel It All" and that it would be released in the same week as the album.
 On 11 April 2013, she revealed on her Facebook page that she was shooting the video for "Feel It All".
 The video was premiered on her Vevo channel at midday on 29 April 2013; its first radio play was on the BBC Radio 2 Ken Bruce Show. but she also played the song live on Jools Holland's show in the UK and on some other radio shows.

 On 16 July 2013, Tunstall offered a new video from the other version of "Feel It All" to re-promote the album, with vimeo-styled sequences.
 In this clip video, she wanders to a store opened at night, and buys make-up which she uses to look like a skeleton.
 Then, she runs to a party with people wearing the same make-up.
 The website Milky Tea Milk praised the video and said, "That first video... has been completely bulldozed by the recent revelation of another video for Feel It All.
 Aside from the video being more intriguing than the first it shows a little bit of vulnerability from Tunstall and some raw emotion."
 In an interview, the director Alex Kemp said, "I wanted to explore ideas of the walking dead, escapism and raving, and the vibe of the track felt quite sombre, so we decided to reflect this by using slo-mo as well as embracing the low light conditions of shooting almost entirely night-time exterior."